Heaton TMD: Sewage and clean out

 Heaton is used by the main express operator of the East Coast Main Line to store stock overnight.
 In 2004–06, this led to a dispute between the RMT and then operator GNER.
 Legally in the UK, train operators are allowed to discharge 5 impgal of sewage per carriage per journey, onto the railtrack.
 Most Mk3 carriages have only holding tanks, not fully compliant toilet tanks.
 Further, Heaton then had no toilet clean-out facilities.
 However, in the 2000s both the RMT and politicians were concerned at the environmental impact of this legacy issue.
 In 2006 the RMT agreed waste tank and clean out developments at Heaton with GNER, plus new clean out procedures at all other depots, to solve an ongoing dispute over sewage spray.

-Access

-The depot is closed to the general public.
-Only those with an official pass can access the depot, or those attending the occasional open days organised by Northern.